-My son has been wearing hearing aids since the age of 4, but COVID-19 changed the discussion around hearing loss, impairment, and communication forever.
-It’s not just that COVID has been linked with complications like hearing loss, vertigo, and tinnitus (ringing in the eyes).
-Masks, distance, and digital networking has made hearing and communication increasingly difficult.
+My son has been wearing hearing aids since the age of 4, but COVID-19 changed the discussion around hearing loss, impairment, and communication, forever.
+It’s not just that COVID has been linked with complications like hearing loss, vertigo, and tinnitus (ringing in the ears), but masks, distance, and digital networking has made hearing and communication increasingly difficult.

-Hearing loss is probably more common than you might think… So, what does it mean to be hearing impaired in 2021, and why is it more important than ever to be aware of hearing loss and impairment?
+Hearing loss is probably more common than you might think…so, what does it mean to be hearing impaired in 2022, and why is it more important than ever to be aware of hearing loss and impairment?